MCT-master/mct-master.github.io/_posts/2024-03-15-julianmb-webPD.md

 </div>

 #### CSS
-In your style section or sheet here are examples of what you can customize using CSS.
-Note the # symbol at the beginning which refers to the ID set in the HTML.
-Some of the most helpful paramaters listed below are the border-radius, which allows you to create rounded corners, the box-shadow, which allows you to add a drop shadow making your elements more eailsy seen.
-The width, heigh and background all control the size and color of the backgroung:
+Below are examples of parameters you can customize with range sliders using CSS.
+Note the # symbol at the beginning of the block, which refers to the ID set in the HTML.
+Some of the most helpful parameters listed below are the *border-radius*, which allows you to create rounded corners, and the *box-shadow*, which allows you to add a drop-shadow making your slider stand out from the page.
+The *width*, *height* and *background* parameters all control the size and color of the background:

 ```
 #slider {